What is the United Netherlands Delegation program?

 - A picture of your passport.

-Summer Selection: From May to July the first wave of students for the Delegation will be selected.
-The Summer selection process consists of three rounds, of which the first two are MUN simulations (no prior preparation is required), in order to get a feel of your potential in this kind of setting.
-The final round consists of an interview, in which we hope to get to know you on a more personal level.
+Summer Selection: In June, the first wave of students for the Delegation will be selected.
+The Summer selection process consists of two rounds, the first one being a MUN simulation (no prior preparation is required), in order to get a feel of your potential in this kind of setting.
+The second round consists of an interview, during we hope to get to know you on a more personal level.

 Fall Selection: In August and September we will select the final additions to the Delegation.
-This will be done through a shorter and more intensive procedure which consists of a single MUN round (again, no prior preparation is required) as well as an interview round.
+Again, a MUN simulation (no prior preparation required) as well as an interview round will be held.

 What kind of students does United Netherlands look for?